-Jazz at Lincoln Center Orchestra featuring Dianne Reeves: Big Band Holidays
+Jazz at Lincoln Center Orchestra featuring Dianne Reeves with Samara Joy: Big Band Holidays

 The Jazz at Lincoln Center Orchestra* (JLCO) spreads holiday cheer on its annual Big Band Holidays tour.
-National Endowment for the Arts “Jazz Master” and five-time Grammy Award-winning vocalist Dianne Reeves joins the JLCO to bring Yuletide cheer to Chapel Hill.
+National Endowment for the Arts “Jazz Master” and five-time Grammy Award-winning vocalist Dianne Reeves and emerging 22-year-old vocalist Samara Joy, winner of the Sarah Vaughan International Jazz Vocal Competition, join the JLCO to bring Yuletide cheer to Chapel Hill.

 *PLEASE NOTE: Wynton Marsalis will not be appearing with the JLCO for this performance.